Call Now Free Quote

 Two conditions require intervention beyond masonry repair:

-Active structural movement: Stair-step cracking, bowing, or visible displacement of a wall face indicates that the structure behind the masonry is moving.
+Active structural movement.
+Stair-step cracking, bowing, or visible displacement of a wall face indicates that the structure behind the masonry is moving.
 Replacing brick or tuckpointing into a moving wall produces repairs that fail quickly, sometimes within a single winter.
 The structural condition must be assessed and stabilized before masonry work begins.
 A structural engineer determines whether the movement is ongoing or historic.

 The Cost of Choosing Wrong